jfols/casechek-code-challenge/readme.md

 Hey this guy stole my username...grrr.
 Okay I'm over it, this is great, looks _almost_ like the docs, there are definitely some extra fields in here.
 Since the Github API will inevitably change let's write a test that checks for the data we're going to use in our UI.
 I like to say _the ground moves under your feet_ in software, whether is APIs or browser updates or a million other possibilities.
 This is one of those tests that saves you when something "just breaks" out of the blue one day.

-Let's pick a set of properties for the initial UI and pluck them from our data.
-We'll pluck them so that we don't accidentally rely on some data that we haven't tested.
+Let's pick a set of properties for the initial UI.
+We'll pick only the props we need so that we don't accidentally rely on some data that we haven't tested.
 Let's use these: `login`, `avatar_url`, `html_url`, `type`.
 We could stick with pure JS for this type of thing, but `ramda` is just too tasty to resist.

 `npm i -D ramda`

 Nice our test is very failing, let's commit it.

 ![failing test](failing-test-usersSearch-returns-expected-props.png)

+_commit: a5b2e05 failing test for usersSearch expected props_

+Now's let make that test pass by _picking_ the data that was want (\*_cough cough_\* transforming data for display).